Docs

 Pattern

-The example below uses the pattern .+@example\.com and only accepts addresses in the example.com domain.
+The example below uses a modified version of the RFC 5322 pattern and accepts only addresses in the example.com domain.

 Open in a